alecasel/alecasel/README.md

-### Hi there 👋

-## Here are some projects I have realized.
+## Here you can find some projects I have realized

-  * 🔭 I’m currently attending the MSc in Data Science and Engineering at Politecnico di Torino
+  * 🔭 Currently attending the MSc in Data Science and Engineering at Politecnico di Torino
-  * 🔭 I graduated in Engineering Management at Politecnico di Torino
+  * 🎓 Graduated in Engineering Management at Politecnico di Torino
   * 📫 How to reach me: alessandro.casella@studenti.polito.it